To see the El Camino Health Medical Network Privacy Practices, please click here.

 For Organized Health Care Arrangement: El Camino Hospital and the independent and group physician practices with which the Hospital are presenting you this Notice as a joint Notice.
 Protected health information will be shared as necessary to carry out treatment, payment and health care operations.
 Physicians and caregivers may have access to protected health information in their offices to assist in reviewing past treatment as it may affect your current treatment.

 To Affiliated Covered Entity: Caregivers at other facilities may have access to protected health information at their locations to assist in reviewing past treatment information as it may affect your current treatment.
-Please contact the Privacy Officer, or designee, for further information on the specific sites included in this affiliated covered entity.
+Please contact the Enterprise Privacy Officer, or designee, for further information on the specific sites included in this affiliated covered entity.

 As Required or Permitted by Law: We will use or disclose your protected health information if we are required or permitted by law to do so, including the following: